v0dro/v0dro.github.io/_posts/2020-2-27-interpreting-stream-benchmarks.md

 This operation involves two loads, one store and one FMA instruction per kernel execution.
 If vectorized it will perform a number of such kernel operations per loop iteration.

+Assuming that we are working with doubles, each iteration uses 24 bytes in reads and writes.

 # Useful links